Earthquake in northwestern China kills at least 111 people in Gansu and Qinghai provinces

 State broadcaster CCTV reported that there was damage to water and electricity lines, as well as transportation and communications infrastructure.

-The earthquake was felt in Lanzhou, the Gansu provincial capital, about 1,450 kilometers (900 miles) southwest of the capital of Beijing.
+The earthquake was felt in Lanzhou, the Gansu provincial capital, about 100 kilometers (60 miles) northeast of the epicenter.

 University students in Lanzhou rushed out of their dorms, according to a social media post that had images showing young people standing outside.